-While Kiko's situation is admittedly novel, the particularity of his predicament does not prevent him from seeking habeas corpus relief.
-Habeas corpus is the only opportunity Kiko has to seek relief, and the writ has often been used at the forefront of social change.
-Therefore, consistent with the writ's novel historical uses, the NhRP should be allowed to petition for a writ of habeas corpus on Kiko's behalf to challenge his detention.
+While Tommy and Kiko's claim is admittedly novel, the this novelty should not prevent them from seeking habeas corpus relief.
+Habeas corpus is the only opportunity Tommy and Kiko have to seek relief, and the writ has often been used at the forefront of social change.
+Therefore, consistent with the writ's novel historical uses, the NhRP should be allowed to petition for a writ of habeas corpus on Tommy and Kiko's behalf to challenge their detention.

 III.
-Kiko Should be Classified as a Legal Person and Entitled to Habeas Corpus
+Tommy and Kiko Should be Classified as Legal Persons and Entitled to Habeas Corpus satisfy all of these requirements.

-A "legal person" is any entity capable of possessing a legal right.
-The Third Department added an additional requirement to the normal threshold definition: a legal person must also have the capacity to shoulder duties and responsibilities.
-Chimpanzees, such as Kiko, satisfy all of these requirements.
 Scientific studies demonstrate that chimpanzees are intelligent and experience suffering in the same ways that humans do.
 Further, some nonhuman animals are subject to legal obligations, just like humans.
 Finally, chimpanzees routinely shoulder duties and responsibilities both within chimpanzee societies and within mixed chimpanzee/human societies.
-Kiko, an autonomous and self-determining being, should be recognized as a legal person who is entitled to the common law right to bodily liberty protected by habeas corpus, as historically used by persons imprisoned under similar unjust circumstances.
+Tommy and Kiko, as autonomous and self-determining beings, should be recognized as legal persons who are entitled to the common law right to bodily liberty protected by habeas corpus, as historically used by persons imprisoned under similar unjust circumstances.